Rosmah Mansor: Sarawak school electricity project

 On 1 September 2022, Rosmah was found guilty of three charges of corruption and sentenced to ten years' imprisonment, and fined RM970 million.
 She had pressured then Minister of Education, Mahdzir Khalid to award a contract to Jepak Holdings.
 Rosmah asked Jepak's owner to consult real estate developer Desmond Lim on how to receive the bribe.

-Rosmah is currently out on bail of MYR2 million while pending her appeal.
 Rosmah's sentencing took place merely a week after her husband Najib Razak started serving his 12-year sentence at Kajang Prison upon the loss of Najib's final appeal.

 Controversies and issues

 Murder of Shaariibuugiin Altantuyaa

 In a statutory declaration in his sedition trial in June 2008, Raja Petra said that he was "reliably informed" that Rosmah was one of three individuals who were present at the crime scene when Altantuyaa Shaariibuu was murdered on 19 October 2006.
 Dr Shaariibuu Setev, the father of Altantuyaa Shaariibuu, has asked the police to conduct a thorough investigation into an allegation by Raja Petra saying the police should look seriously into the allegations as it might provide them with fresh evidence in their case.

 Raja Petra appeared to have distanced himself from the statutory declaration in a television interview with TV3, saying its accusations linking Najib and Rosmah to the murder were repeating information passed onto him by opposition figures, rather than information he knew to be true himself.
 He appeared to have stated that he did not genuinely believe that Rosmah was at the murder scene.
-The Malaysian Civil Liberties Movement alleged that the interview had been heavily edited and spin doctored in favour of Prime Minister Najib Razak just in time for the upcoming Sarawak state elections.‘Raja Petra interview taken out of context’ Raja Petra also denied that he did not believe Rosmah was at the scene saying that the interview was "chopped up".
+The Malaysian Civil Liberties Movement alleged that the interview had been heavily edited and spin doctored in favour of Prime Minister Najib Razak just in time for the upcoming Sarawak state elections.
+Raja Petra also denied that he did not believe Rosmah was at the scene saying that the interview was "chopped up".
 He also later clarified and pointed out that he had always been consistent in relation to the statutory declaration, saying that he had never directly accused Rosmah of being at the scene of the murder, merely repeating what was told to him.